 The body takes several weeks to produce enough antibodies to be detected by the test, so results of the antibody test are negative during the first few weeks after the virus enters the body (known as the "window period" of acute HIV infection).
 However, results of the p24 antigen test can be positive as early as 2 weeks after the initial infection.
 The combination tests can be done quickly by a laboratory.
 Also, a version of these tests can be done in a doctor's office or clinic (called bedside testing).
 If results are positive, doctors do a test to distinguish HIV-1 from HIV-2 and a test to detect the amount of HIV RNA in the blood (the viral load).

-The newer combination screening test is quicker and less complex than older screening tests, which use enzyme-linked immunosorbent assay (ELISA) to detect HIV antibodies and then confirm positive results using a separate, more accurate, specific test such as the Western blot test.
+The combination screening test is quicker and less complex than older screening tests, which use enzyme-linked immunosorbent assay (ELISA) to detect HIV antibodies and then confirm positive results using a separate, more accurate, specific test such as the Western blot test.

 Other, older rapid bedside tests are also available.
 These tests can be done using a sample of blood or saliva.
 If results of these rapid screening tests are positive, they are confirmed by ELISA (with or without Western blot) or by repetition of one or more other rapid tests.

 If people at low risk have a negative test result, the screening test is not repeated unless their risk status changes.
-If people at the highest risk have a negative test result (especially if they are sexually active, have several sex partners, or do not practice safe sex), testing should be repeated every 6 to 12 months.
+If people at the highest risk have a negative test result (especially if they are sexually active, have several sex partners, or do not practice safer sex), testing should be repeated every 6 to 12 months.

 HIV RNA tests can confirm positive results of an antibody test or detect evidence of HIV infection when antibody test results are negative.
 HIV RNA tests often use techniques to produce many copies of an organism's genetic material (called nucleic acid amplification).
 These tests can detect very small amounts of HIV RNA in blood and are very accurate.